Mantas-2155X/BetterHScenes/README.md

 * Autofinish with options like inside/outside/together/random

 **Download:**
-* Download the latest `BetterHScenes.zip` from https://github.com/Mantas-2155X/BetterHScenes/releases
+* Download the latest `GAME_BetterHScenes.zip` from https://github.com/Mantas-2155X/BetterHScenes/releases

 **Installation:**
 * Unzip `GAME_BetterHScenes.zip` into your game directory.
 If done correctly, in `BepInEx/plugins/2155X/` you should see `GAME_BetterHScenes.dll`